rezacsedu/cash_liquidity_forecasting/README.md

 #### Python UDF vs. pandas_udf (PySpark's UDFs)
 <div align="justify">
 There are several ways to scale things up as standard Python libraries are not meant with inherent PySpark support.
 Two options include **pandas_udf** and Python UDFs.
 Together with Apache Spark and Apache Arrow, **pandas_udfs** use the Pandas library for data manipulation to allow writing more performant UDFs than Python UDFs.
-They bring the power of Pandas and allow its capabilities to be used in PySpark code. **pandas_udf** and **applyInPandas** are powerful tools in PySpark for working with grouped data, but their performance and efficiency can vary greatly depending on the use case.
+They bring the power of Pandas and allow its capabilities to be used in PySpark code.

+**pandas_udf** and **applyInPandas** are powerful tools in PySpark for working with grouped data, but their performance and efficiency can vary greatly depending on the use case.
 But, **pandas_udf** is optimized for grouped operations and can leverage vectorized operations, making it faster than row-at-a-time UDFs:

 - **Scalar pandas_udf**: operates element-wise
 - **Grouped map pandas_udf**: it is designed for more complex operations on grouped data.
 - **applyInPandas**: allows for arbitrary operations on grouped data and allows for more complex transformations.
 Hence, it can be more efficient for execution with large datasets.
 Although similar to the grouped map pandas_udf, its efficiency depends on the specific transformation and the context in which it's used.

 The overhead of applying these depends on various factors, including the operations' complexity and the data's size.
 A sample aggregation operation on 1M rows took 50–55 seconds with Python UDF, whereas pandas_udfs took 40–45 seconds.
 This is a 25% performance improvement in local mode.
-Conversely, I noticed the advantage diminishes with smaller data, yet it is a good advantage indicator of using **pandas_udfs** compared to Python UDFs in PySpark.
+Conversely, I noticed the advantage diminishes with smaller data, yet it is a good advantage indicator of using **pandas_udf** compared to Python UDFs in PySpark.

 **Warning**: both applyInPandas and grouped map pandas_udf may lead to **OOM** if the data within a group is too large.
 </div>